-- Copy Mix Copies mix data over the range from the selected channels into a clipboard. - Paste Mix Pastes the copied mix data from the clipboard to the selected channels.
-See details below. - On STOP Determines what data is written after leaving automation record by pressing the STOP key or pressing the Mix ON.
+- Copy Mix Copies mix data in the range from the selected channels into a clipboard.
+See details below. - Paste Mix Pastes the copied mix data from the clipboard to the selected channels.
+See details below. - On STOP Determines what data is written after leaving automation record by pressing the stop key or pressing Mix ON.

-Hold - erases all events from the current position to the end of the project.
+ноld - erases all events from the current position to the end of the project.